cogentcore/cogent/README.md

 # TODO

-* focus in topappbar returning to TAB not going to where command goes.

-* chooser needs special support for URI with icons
+* chooser needs special support for URI with icons -- for completion now
 * more helpers for URI api
 * filter function for chooser for URI case
 * rename Supported -> Enum or something?

 * add icons for symbols and get the merge thing to work
-* symbolsview: textview still not jumping to line correctly

 * Editable Chooser doesn't work with shift-tab -- requires focus prev fix to work properly!